4hbane/Encrypt_Decrypt/README.md

 ```
 You ll see in the `Ecrypt_Decrypt`  `.class` of all classes.

-- To run it you have several options :

-We pass the parameters to the command line for instance
+We can pass the following parameters to the command line :
 > - **`-alg`** : To choose the which algorithm; we've `shift` or `unicode`. if we didn't specifie by default it will use `shift` Algorirthm.
 > - **`-mode`**: To choose the mode; `enc` or `dec`.
 If we didn't specifie by default it will use `enc` mode.
 > - **`-data`** : To set the data to encrypt or decrypt.